Hatem902/spotify-2/README.md

 I fully designed and built this Spotify 2.0 web-app with Next.Js, using the Spotify API.

-• Succinct preview video of this app: https://youtu.be/Mb2SNHR5uNs
+• Succinct demo-video of this app: https://youtu.be/Mb2SNHR5uNs

-• Extended video that showcases extensively all the different Features (Authentication, Responsiveness and more …): https://youtu.be/mwd5kUdRO6s
+• Comprehensive demo-video that showcases extensively all the different Features (Authentication, Responsiveness and more …): https://youtu.be/mwd5kUdRO6s

 • The Spotify API (amazing API by the way) : https://developer.spotify.com/documentation/web-api/